 Briard has exhibited in solo and group shows across Canada and internationally, including galleries and festivals in New York, Rio, Barcelona, Madrid, Basel, Prague, Shanghai and Beijing.
 In 2012, Briard was an artist-in-residence at the Banff Centre and was selected by the Centre International d'Art Contemporain to represent Canada at the WEYA symposium in Nottingham, England.
 The following year, she presented her interactive video installations in solo shows at Back Gallery Project, Black & Yellow and VIVO media arts centre in Vancouver, and Centre 3 in Hamilton.
 In 2014, Joyce Yahouda Gallery presented its second solo exhibition of her work, 'Sight Shifting'.
 Briard also produces and curates as part of the 2-person collaborative Lucida Lab.
 Her work is represented by Joyce Yahouda Gallery in Montreal.

-In conjunction with her practice, Annie Briard is an arts educator and the Director of CARFAC BC, also serving on boards for Montreal/Shanghai based Art Contraste, and Vancouver's Access Gallery.
+In conjunction with her practice, Annie Briard is an arts educator and cultural manager, serving on boards for Montreal/Shanghai based Art Contraste, Access Gallery and the Contemporary Art Society of Vancouver, in addition to previous executive positions for NPOs including CARFAC BC and Studio XX.
 She holds a BFA in studio art from Concordia University and an MAA in media arts from Emily Carr University (2013).

 Annie Briard est une artiste Montréalaise présentement basée à Vancouver.
 Sa pratique se penche principalement sur la perception et ses idéologies, sous l’optique de la vidéo.